dagraham/etm-dgraham/README.md

 Many of the entries are obvious but a few deserve comment.

 * *import file* supports importing three different file types.
 A file ending with `.json` is expected to be one exported from *etm* 3.2.x.
 A file ending with  `.text` is expected to be a text file with lines corresponding to *etm* 4.x reminders.
 A file ending with `.ics` is expected to be a file in *iCalendar* format.

+  If a file named `inbasket.text` exists in the root of the *etmdir* directory, it will be offered as the default for importing.
+When etm detects the presence of this file, a circled-i symbol, ⓘ , will be displayed in the right-hand end of the status bar.

+  Any file located in the root of the *etmdir* will automatically be removed after it is imported to avoid duplications.
 * *datetime calculator* processes an expression of the form `x [+-] y` where x is a datetime and y is either a timeperiod with `+` or a datetime or a timeperiod with `-`.
 As an example, suppose you have the arrival time in Paris of a flight and the departure time from Raleigh/Durham and you would like to determine the flight time.
 Entering

 			7:45a 4/7 Europe/Paris - 5:30p 4/6 US/Eastern